 If you still need help deciding when to visit Chicago, check out The Best Time to Visit Chicago – A Month By Month Guide for more details regarding weather and events by month.

 Getting Around in Chicago

 Downtown Chicago (where most of the tourist attractions are) is very walkable and you don’t need a car to get around.
 A hop on hop off bus is a great way to see all the attractions without having to figure out how to get around.
 For longer distances you can use public transportation, take a water taxi or rent bikes through Divvy, Chicago’s bike share program.
-Taxis, Lyft and uber are all plentiful and very easy to find downtown or you can use the Curb app, Lyft or Uber.
+Taxis all plentiful and very easy to find downtown or you can use the Curb app, Lyft or Uber.